 Solution: Session IPA

 The alcohol content of an IPA generally varies from 5.5% to 7.5% but most are around 6-7%.
-Some IPA substyles such as a Double or Triple IPA can be as high as 10% or beyond.
-So yes, these aren’t for the fainthearted and certainly not the kind of beer you can drink five of in one sitting.
-Well, let us introduce the Session IPA.
-So called, for its low, session strength ABV.
-Combining the elements of classic English ale with citrusy American hops, British brewers can maximise aroma, whilst simultaneously producing a 4%, highly drinkable beer.
-So, what do you get?!
+Some IPA substyles such as a Double or Triple IPA can be as high as 10% or beyond - which aren’t for the fainthearted and certainly not the kind of beer you can drink five of in one sitting.
+Let us introduce the Session IPA which is so called, for its low, session strength ABV.
+Combining the elements of classic English ale with citrusy American hops, British brewers can maximise aroma, whilst simultaneously producing a 4% ABV, making them highly drinkable beers.
+So, what do you get?
 The magnificent mix of English light and bright sessionability with all of the Americanness and punchy fresh hop.
-Fireworks!
+Magical or what?